 PharmaNet Data Requests

-The researcher works with Population Data BC staff to complete the data access request and prepare the application package.
+The researcher contacts Population Data BC and works with them to complete the data access request and prepare the application.

-The Data Stewardship Committee will make a decision to:
+The Data Stewardship Committee will consider the application and may:

 If approved, the following steps occur prior to data preparation:

-- Ministry of Health administrative approval and signing of a Research Agreement.
+- Ministry of Health approval and signing of a Research Agreement

-For amendments to projects that had no previous Population Data BC involvement, the secretariat staff will assist researchers in the amendment application process directly.
+Population Data BC will assist researchers in the amendment application process.

-Upon completion of the research, Population Data BC will work with researchers to ensure data destruction compliance, and necessary project closure documents are completed and submitted to the ministry.
+Upon completion of the research, Population Data BC will work with researchers to ensure data destruction compliance, and that the necessary project closure documents are completed and submitted to the Ministry.